heidelberg-hepml/lgatr/docs/source/symmetry_breaking.rst

 ------------------------------

 In many LHC contexts, Lorentz symmetry is only partially preserved.
-If this partial symmetry breaking is not accounted for when applying a Lorentz-equivariant architecture, performance can degrade significantly.
-This is because these architectures inherently treat inputs related by global Lorentz transformations as equivalent.
+If this partial symmetry breaking is not accounted for when applying a Lorentz-equivariant architecture, the performance will drop.
+This is because these architectures inherently treat inputs related by Lorentz transformations as equivalent.
 However, in the presence of symmetry breaking, these inputs may carry different physical information.
-A fully Lorentz-equivariant architecture is, by construction, blind to these differences, which can limit its effectiveness.
+A fully Lorentz-equivariant architecture is, by construction, blind to these differences.

 In LHC simulations, full Lorentz symmetry is only present in the first steps of the simulation workflow, where no detector or reconstruction effects are applied.
-Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken in two ways:
+Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken by several effects.

-- Several effects break the full Lorentz symmetry :math:`SO(1,3)` down to the subgroup of rotations :math:`SO(3)`.
-Examples include the detector symmetry, which is not invariant under boosts, and jet reconstruction algorithms which typically use the transverse momentum :math:`p_T`, which is only invariant under :math:`SO(2)` rotations around the beam axis.
-- The detector geometry singles out the proton beam direction as a preferred spatial axis, breaking the :math:`SO(3)` rotation symmetry down to :math:`SO(2)` rotations around the beam axis.

-For these reasons, most problems in LHC physics only have a residual :math:`SO(2)` symmetry.

 Lorentz Symmetry Breaking at the Input Level
 --------------------------------------------